Improving Neutrino-Nuclei Interaction Models: Recommendations and Case Studies on Peelle's Pertinent Puzzle: Discussions

 In \autoref{sec:mismatch}, we explored several scenarios that can lead to data-model mismatches and provided recommendations for avoiding such discrepancies.
 In \autoref{sec:studies}, we demonstrated these scenarios through a series of case studies.
 However, it is impractical to enumerate every possible way data-model mismatches might occur, particularly when miscommunication arises between model tuning teams and analyzers reporting cross sections.
 To address this challenge, it is highly beneficial for analyzers reporting cross sections to also perform model fitting exercises, ensuring greater consistency and alignment between the reported data and model predictions.

 Currently, it is common in cross section papers to report the comparison between the extracted cross sections and central-value model predictions from theoretical models, such as event generators.
 Test statistics, such as $\chi^{2}$, used to measure the discrepancies between data and central-value model predictions are often reported and used to draw qualitative conclusions regarding the model predictions.
 Building on this existing practice, we propose extending it to include uncertainties on the model predictions.
 This can be achieved using the \texttt{NUISANCE} package~\cite{Stowell:2016jfr}, which is commonly utilized for releasing extracted cross sections.
 Incorporating model prediction uncertainties not only enhances the ability to identify PPP-like issues but also facilitates a more thorough evaluation of the models’ accuracy and validity.
 For this exercise, we recommend to adopt the method outlined in \autoref{sec:methodology}, which introduces global and differential goodness-of-fit metrics.
 These metrics provide a systematic framework for assessing data-model agreement, offering additional insights into potential mismatches and improving the overall robustness of the analysis.
+Additionally, when fitting models to data, we recommend using as an aid the covariance matrix fit approach with physical boundaries enforced, as described in Sec.~\ref{sec:cov_matrix}.
+This allows for computationally efficient model fitting that removes the need to limit the number of model parameters included in the fit.

 Looking forward, avoiding mismatches between model predictions and reported cross sections is essential to ensure accurate analyses.
 However, existing results have already been affected by such mismatches, including missing $A_C$ matrices and discrepancies between real and nominal neutrino flux.
 To address these challenges, we propose the Quantile Mapping (QM) technique, which introduces additional uncertainties to the data to mitigate inconsistencies between the data and model predictions.
 The QM approach conservatively reduces the weight of affected data and ensures that potential mismatches do not unduly bias model fits and is particularly useful in combining multiple datasets.
 By allowing the inclusion of datasets with suspected mismatches while appropriately reducing their influence, QM facilitates robust joint analyses and meaningful comparisons even when inconsistencies are present.